 Here’s a fun recipe for a Hidden Shamrock Cake which I’m planning to serve at a belated St. Paddy’s Day Dinner this week.
 It’s easy and fun to make but it takes four hours to freeze it once it’s assembled.
 So it’s easy but the freezing steps take time.
-Maybe with so many of us hunkering down from the corona virus, this might be a fun kid-friendly project.
 Please let me know if you make it.

 Hidden Shamrock Cake

 -2 1/4 cups all-purpose flour

 -1/4 tsp fine salt

 Rest of the Cake:

 -1/2 half-gallon (2 quarts) vanilla ice cream (you actually won’t use all of it)